Battle for the Rag: The "Rag"

 The original flag was created in 1940 to foster good sportsmanship, most likely in response to growing tension between fans of the two teams that eventually escalated into a riot after Tulane's victory in 1938.
 It is believed that this flag was destroyed in a 1982 fire at Tulane's University Center.

 The 1963 game was only one of 5 across the country not to be canceled or postponed due to the assassination of President John F. Kennedy the day before.

 In 2001, LSU and Tulane worked together to create a reconstruction of the rag based upon archived photographs.

 2006 series renewal

 In 2006 the rivalry was officially renewed, returning to yearly play for the first time since 1994.
 The teams began play that year and continued until 2009, when it was announced that LSU would pay Tulane $700,000 to void the final six years of the home-and-home series.
 LSU held that it would benefit if the remaining games were all played in Baton Rouge.
 Not wanting to give up its home games, Tulane agreed to end the series early, though the teams did agree to play one future game in New Orleans, a game that LSU has thus far refused to actually play.

+2030 football renewal

+After not meeting in a football matchup for 17 years, in July 2026 it was announced an LSU/Tulane game would be played in Baton Rouge on August 31, 2030.
+On the one-off renewal of the rivalry, Tulane AD David Harris stated Tulane "look[s] forward to continuing conversations about future scheduling opportunities" with LSU.